GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

 Some `recent work <https://github.com/joblib/joblib/pull/260>`__ on joblib has been achieved to solve memory consumption when dealing with data persistence.

-Up to version 0.9.4, it was known that the process of dumping/loading persisted data **with compression** was a memory gap, mainly because of internal copies of data, limitating the maximum size of usable data with joblib.
+Up to version 0.9.4, the process of dumping/loading persisted data **with compression** was a memory hog, mainly because of internal copies of data, limitating the maximum size of usable data with joblib.

-Another drawback was that each numpy array (>10MB in memory) of an arbitrary container was dumped in separate ``.npy`` file, increasing the complexity of the cache management on the file system.
+Another drawback was that each numpy array (>10MB in memory) of an arbitrary container was dumped in separate ``.npy`` file, increasing the load on the file system [#]_.

 Let's put in evidence those problems with a bit of code: